Skip to Content

 The aggregated architecture enables:

-• Ark Core replicas: One leader (reconciliation), multiple non-leaders (webhooks, metrics, embedded apiserver)
+• Ark Core replicas: One leader (reconciliation), multiple non-leaders (webhooks, metrics, embedded apiserver).
+Cross-replica watch events delivered via pg_notify signaling.

 • Efficient storage: PostgreSQL handles Ark resource storage more efficiently than etcd for large datasets